 Another surprising fact: exercise can actually help supercharge your immune system.
 Researchers believe that exercise can help you flush bacteria out of your lungs and airways, minimizing your chances of getting sick.

 It also can trigger responses in your antibodies and white blood cells, which are part of your immune system.
-There is plenty of other evidence which suggests exercising can help protect your immune system and keep illnesses at bay.

 4. Don’t smoke cigarettes